-In my mid twenties, in Jungian analysis, I learned a healthy, creative relationship with the soul.
+In my mid-twenties, in Jungian analysis, I learned a healthy, creative relationship with the soul.
 On that path of self-discovery I realized that I wanted to be a companion to others as they took the same journey, and so I became a psychotherapist working from a Jungian perspective.

-Each of us comes to our own right relationship with God — a very personal one — using a language that makes sense to us, the stories of the traditions that speak our hearts.
-I am an Episcopalian, a progressive Christian and a Jungian.
-I love the Christian stories first because I grew up with them and then because they teach me how to be in relationship with the Divine.
-I love sharing them in my art.
-I love the yoke imposed by serving God and my neighbor to bring the Kingdom of God more alive in the world.
-I live in Fort Collins with my partner, Rosean, and my sister, Carrie.
+Each of us comes to our own right relationship with the Sacred — a very personal one — using a language that makes sense to us.
+It is built from the stories of the traditions that speak our hearts.
+I am an Episcopalian, a progressive Christian, and a Jungian.
+I love the Christian stories, first because I grew up with them, and then because they teach me, personally, how to be in

+I was born in Wyoming and lived in many states west of the Mississippi as I was growing up.
+I love the wilds for their silence and vastness and feel a kinship with all created beings.
+I now live in Fort Collins with my partner, Rosean, and my sister, Carrie.
 We have four children and ten grandchildren, and many wonderful friends.

 My novel, Loving the Six-toed Jesus is available here.
 Also, every Thursday I write a reflection for Speaking to the Soul at the Episcopal Cafe.